niess/pumas-luajit/docs/docs/api/coordinates/GeodeticPoint.md

 <div markdown="1" class="shaded-box fancy">
 ## GeodeticPoint.set

-Set the point coordinates from another Coordinates instance or from a `double [3]` array of *x*, *y* and *z* Cartesian coordinates in the Earth-Centered Earth-Fixed (ECEF) frame.
-The input coordinates are transformed to the ECEF frame if needed, i.e.  if their *frame* attribute is not `nil`.
+Set the point coordinates from another [Coordinates](Coordinates.md) instance The input coordinates are transformed to the ECEF frame if needed, e.g.  if their *frame* attribute is not `nil`.
 {: .justify}

 ---